The not so beauty industry

 Not so beautiful.

-The beauty industry continually asks us to compare and compete, measure and evaluate ourselves against other women and impossible photo shopped representations of women, fostering neither true inspiration or celebration but instead feeding jealousy or sewing seeds of doubt into the minds of already self-doubting consumers as if: - ‘based on your doubt, how can I give you (or help hide) whatever you think you are lacking and need to ‘make’ you beautiful and flawless too?’
+The beauty industry continually asks us to compare and compete, measure and evaluate ourselves against other women and impossible photo-shopped representations of women, fostering neither true inspiration or celebration, but instead feeding jealousy or sowing seeds of doubt into the minds of already self-doubting consumers as if: "Based on your doubt, how can I give you (or help hide) whatever you think you are lacking and need to ‘make’ you beautiful and flawless too?"

-“A woman's body will always be beauty-full to her, if she but allows who she truly is on the inside to model it.”Serge Benhayon Esoteric Teachings & Revelations, p 548
+“A woman's body will always be beauty-full to her, if she but allows who she truly is on the inside to model it.”Serge Benhayon Esoteric Teachings & Revelations, Volume I, ed 1, p 548

 When we make deepening our connection with this inner beauty the foundation of our beauty regime, we start to develop the quality we have been so desperately seeking from the not-so beauty industry.

-“Be the woman you feel yourself to be and not the one that has been told what to feel and be.”Serge Benhayon Esoteric Teachings & Revelations, p 539
+“Be the woman you feel yourself to be and not the one that has been told what to feel and be.”Serge Benhayon Esoteric Teachings & Revelations, Volume I, ed 1, p 539